gbif/BID-projects/README.md

 # BID-projects
-Management and issues surrounding the BID projects
+### Management and issues surrounding the BID projects for Africa, the Pacific region and the Caribbean